csc301-winter-2020/team-project-3-matron/deliverable-1/planning.md

 Database (Neo4J) : Responsible for storing blueprint image files, and past/current versions of each graph the user has made (for rollback purposes) and related metadata.

-A pattern that we would like to use is the DOA (data access object that we discussed in class) so that the DBMS can be switch out later with minimal hassle.
+A pattern that we would like to use is the DOA (data access object that we discussed in class) so that the DBMS can be swapped out later with minimal hassle.

 Our main testing method is unittest.
 We will also use continuous integration method.
 This is to say, we will perform code reviews and manually deploy the app onto Heroku to examine the app and look for any bugs which can be seen from the U.I. level.
 We will only deploy master-branch/working-app onto Heroku primarily for partner demonstration purposes after it has been thouroughly tested and received approval from the main tester.